The OER Knowledge Cloud makes use of cookies. By continuing, you consent to this use. More information.

 Massive Open Online Courses (MOOCs) are continuing to expand in Higher Education Institutions (HEIs).
 According to Class Central, over 1500 courses started in May 2017 alone.
 In some cases, these courses are becoming ...

-Match: MOOC research; MOOCs
+Match: mooc research; moocs

-Match: reliability
+Match: perceived

 MOOCs